Kit & Kaboodle FAQ's

 8. How do patrons check out books?

 Libraries will request the kits for them through the KitKeeper portal on the SHARE website.
 Once the kit is received, patrons will have one week to check out their items.
-Each individual copy in the kits will have a barcode so patrons can check them out on their card like any other item.
+Each individual copy in the kits will have a barcode so patrons can check them out on their card like any other item, and will check out for 35 days.

 9. What if an item is still out?